395t/review-assignments/_summaries/devlin2018bert_1.md

 ### Pre-training
 BERT is pre-trained through the use of unlabeled data in 2 separate tasks: Masked Language Modeling (MLM) and Next Sentence Prediction (NSP).

 The MLM pretraining task is what allows the model to be bidrectional and is a token classification task.
 Language modeling is the task of predicting text giving context, for example chat bots that generate sentences and responses to questions.
 Typically, language modeling is done either left to right or right to left since doing bidirectional would allow other parts of the sequence to be seen.
 However BERT solves this by masking certain tokens and making those the tokens to be predicted.
 15% of sequence tokens are masked and the model predicts the masked tokens.
 Key issue with this is that when fine-tuning the model does not recieve '[MASK]' tokens as input, so to mitigates this, 80% of the time the actual '[MASK]' token is used, 10% of the time a random token, and 10% the original.
+MLM's convergence is generally slower than traditional methods but the resulting benefits are worth it.

 The NSP task was motivated by tasks such as question answering and natural language inference where it is crucial for the model to understand the relationship between two sentences.
 NSP is a sentence binary prediction task in which two sentences are given and the model predicts if the second sentence follows the first.